JimKing100/NFL-Live/README.md

 - ab_metrics.csv - the stats comparing the correct predictions for the Average model vs the ARIMA model
 - arima_metrics.csv - the stats comparing the MAE for the Average model vs the ARIMA model
-- ban_metrics.csv - the combined MAE and percent correct stats for Average, ARIMA and RNN models
+- ban_metrics.csv - the combined percent correct stats for Average, ARIMA and RNN models
 - metrics.csv - the combined MAE stats for Average, ARIMA and RNN models
 - nb_metrics.csv - the stats comparing the correct predictions for the Average model vs the RNN model
 - nn_metrics.csv - the stats comparing the MAE for the Average model vs the RNN model